dementia5/LOTRO-Bard-Controller/README.md

-First a shout out to xEdziu at https://github.com/xEdziu/midi2key.
+First a shout out to [xEdziu](https://github.com/xEdziu/midi2key).
 I went looking for a MIDI2KEY solution, but some were so antiquated they simply would not run on Windows 11.
 I couldn't find a mechanism anywhere that would allow selecting multiple MIDI devices, of which I have several operating in tandem.
 So I took a chance building off of this.
 I'm happy with the results.